Piyush24102000/Tailwebs_FunctionUp/README.md

 1) backend
 2) frontend

-# To start the server go in backend/src then type Nodemon index.js
+# To start the server go in backend/src and type Nodemon index.js
-# To start the React Application go in frontend the type npm start
+# To start the React Application go in frontend and type npm start

 ......Piyush Tale